Security-Onion-Solutions/securityonion-docs/elastalert.rst

 Sigma Rules
 -----------

-The Detections module will generate ElastAlert 2 compatible rules automatically, for all :ref:`sigma` detections.
+The Detections module will generate ElastAlert 2 compatible rules automatically for all :ref:`sigma` detections.
 There is no need to manually modify the generated rules on disk.
 Further, any modifications will be overwritten during the next :ref:`sigma` rule synchronization.

 Adjusting a :ref:`sigma` rule should always be done via the :ref:`detections` screen.